-Practice doesn't necessarily make perfect; it makes a habit.
-Practicing your sales routine is a good way to identify and correct bad habits you may not have noticed before.
-Additionally, preferences of new management or updated product details may create the need to change your pitch, and the only way to master new information is by practicing.
+Practice doesn't necessarily make perfect — it creates a habit.
+Practicing your sales pitch is a good way to identify and correct bad habits you may not have noticed before.
+Also, sales preferences for new management or updated product details may create the need to change your pitch, and the only way to master new information is by practicing.